farrahton/browser-technologies-2122/README.md

 ## Een beschrijving van de feature(s)/Browser Technologies die in je demo zijn gebruikt en hoe je dit PE hebt toegepast

+## Core functionality
+Give answers to questions in a survey and submit them with the action and post attributes.
+This is the first layer, just HTML and just the core functionalities.

+## Functional/reliable, usable en pleasurable layers
+To make it more reliable you give feedback to the user when they have submitted their answers.
+Giving them the confirmation that everything went alright.

+If i'm going to be honest, most regular internet users wouldn't trust the styling that's used with only an HTML file.
+Just because it's boring and so old-looking, which in their eyes could mean it's outdated so no thank you to that experience.
+With the use of CSS we make the website look more reliable.
+Just pointer cursors can already change the perspective of the user and make them want to click on things, because it looks familiar and indicates usability.
+It also makes things like the number input more functional since it now shows the up and down arrows.

+The most pleasurable layer would be with animations and a way to make the form look shorter to the user.
+With the use of a multistepform I wanted to achieve that.
+Which for the most part is a success.
+I only need to change the transform: scale(0) to transform: scale(1) from the keyfram fade when javascript is disabled or the other way arounf (turn it on when it's enabled).
+According to articles i could use a class on the body with .-no.js and add that to the selector too, but since the things feel opposite in my head (i'm brain dead currently) it's not clicking how to do just that.
+So let's pretend I have fixed that by just changing it manually, and wow yay it's working!!
+How great is this life again, I'm for sure enjoying it more now!

 ## Een lijst met vier browsers waarin je hebt getest:
 	- voor de desktop 1 Chromium 1 niet-Chromium browser